simpeter/apd/docs/lab0.md

 ## Clone this repository and send us a link

-TODO: Might be easier to have students clone the main repo and then point to it in CloudLab.
+TODO: Easier to have students clone the main repo and then point to it in CloudLab.

 ## Start an Experiment